ignite/cli/docs/guide/ibc.md

 **You will learn how to**

 - Use IBC to create and send packets between blockchains.
-- Navigate between blockchains using the Cosmos SDK and the Starport Relayer.
+- Navigate between blockchains using the Cosmos SDK and the Ignite CLI Relayer.
 - Create a basic blog post and save the post on another blockchain.

 ## What is IBC?

 The IBC module in the Cosmos SDK is the standard for the interaction between two blockchains.
 The IBC module defines how packets and messages are constructed to be interpreted by the sending and the receiving blockchain.

 The IBC relayer lets you connect between sets of IBC-enabled chains.
-This tutorial teaches you how to create two blockchains and then start and use the relayer with Starport to connect two blockchains.
+This tutorial teaches you how to create two blockchains and then start and use the relayer with Ignite CLI to connect two blockchains.

 This tutorial covers essentials like modules, IBC packets, relayer, and the lifecycle of packets routed through IBC.